To run fast we need muscles that are strong, powerful and efficient. And that’s where hill sprints come in…

 - Build the intensity across each acceleration.
 For example:

-To get the most from this session, hill sprints need to be run at your maximum effort – or, at least very near to it.
+To get the most from this session, they need to be run at your maximum effort – or, at least very near to it.
+There is a slight difference between running maximal and speed endurance hill sprints – which we’ll look at shortly – however, both are kept very close to maximal intensity.

-Unlike, nearly every other endurance session, we don’t want to be pacing these efforts.
-There’s no holding back – just run as fast as possible.
+So, unlike nearly every other endurance session, we don’t want to be pacing these efforts, and we’re looking to run these as fast as possible.

 This brings us on to point 3.

 In fact, we need these to be short.
-Any longer than this and you won’t be running at maximal intensity.
-So, if you’re used to running longer intervals, or longer hill repeats, then this session will actually feel less fatiguing.
+Any longer than this and you won’t be running at sprint intensity.

-You might even find this a welcome break from your normal endurance training – I know I do!
+And like me, you might even find this a welcome break from your normal endurance training!

 #4 Recovery is a key factor

 As endurance runners, it can be tempting to try to reduce the length of the recovery.
-But that takes us away from the purpose of the session.
+But that takes us away from the purpose of these sessions.
+So, make sure you to prioritise recovery.

-When I run these, I even add in an additional minute of complete rest, prior to running each sprint.
+When I run these, I often add in an additional minute of complete rest, prior to running each sprint.
 This helps to keep each effort as intense as possible.

 #5 Don’t run hill sprints when your legs are fatigued

-With this in mind don’t run hill sprints the day after a harder training session.
+With this in mind don’t run these the day after a harder training session.
 And, to get the most out of these, try to avoid running these at the end of a run.

-- Ensure you include a good warm.
+- Ensure you include a good warm up.
 Ideally, including dynamic warm-up exercises, drills and accelerations.

-- Use a moderately steep incline (~4-8% gradient).
-A steeper gradient reduces cadence but increases force per foot strike.
+- Depending on the purpose of the session you can use either a moderately steep incline (~6-8% gradient), or a steep gradient (~8-10%)*.
+As a general rule a steeper gradient slightly reduces cadence but increases force per foot strike.
 Whereas, a more moderate gradient allows a faster cadence at the expense of a slightly reduced force per foot strike.

 - Either mark out a set distance (my preferred option), or, use a countdown timer.
 Either way, the hill should take no longer than 10-12seconds to complete at maximal intensity.

 - Allow, 2-3minutes recovery between each interval.
 Or, as long as is required to maintain the work rate during the hill sprint.
-You, may find an additional minute of standing recovery is useful for maintaining intensity.
+You, may find an additional minute of standing recovery is also useful.

 - Ensure you include a good cool down afterwards.